JeffreySarnoff/SaferIntegers.jl/README.md

 ## SaferIntegers

+Many calculations proceed without incident.
 Most calculations proceed, often without incident.
+Some calculations     encounter an incident and do not proceed.

+Some calcuations proceed, avoiding incidents.
+^  prefer these ^

+Some calcuations proceed
+Some calculations proceed, encountering an incident.

+Some calculations proceed,
-Some valid calcuations proceed after an incident that
+after an incident that

 Most calculations proceed without incident, and when used SafeInts operate as Ints.